 What is a strata manager?

-Step 1: Hold a Special General Meeting
+Step 1: Hold a Council of Owners Meeting

 Step 2: Prepare a Resolution

-Step 3: Voting
+Step 3: Voting & Recording minutes

-At the SGM, the resolution to change the strata manager will be voted on by the owners.
-A majority vote (more than 50%) is required to pass the resolution.
+At the CoO Meeting, the resolution to change the strata manager will be voted on by the Council of Owners.

 Step 4: Give Notice to the Current Strata Manager